fcaspe/fcaspe.github.io/_pages/ddx7.md

 <img src="../../assets/ddx7/architecture.png">
 </center>
 <font size="4">
-The DDX7 architecture employs a TCN decoder conditioned on a sequence of pitch and loudness frames to drive the envelopes of a few-oscillator differentiable FM synthesizer, effectively mapping continuous controls of pitched musical instruments to a well-known synthesis architecture.
+<i>Figure 1: </i> The DDX7 architecture employs a TCN decoder conditioned on a sequence of pitch and loudness frames to drive the envelopes
+of a few-oscillator differentiable FM synthesizer that features a fixed FM configuration with fixed frequency ratios, effectively mapping continuous controls of pitched musical instruments to a well-known synthesis architecture.
 </font>

-## FM Synthesis and Continuous Control
+## Continuous Control of an FM Synthesizer

-We show resynthesis results on unseen data for the best scored **DDX7** models according to the Frechet Audio Distance.
+We show resynthesis results on unseen data for the best scored <b>DDX7</b> models according to the Frechet Audio Distance<a href="#r1">[1]</a>.
+We compare the results with the <b>Harmonic plus Noise (HpN)</b> baseline model (a Pytorch implementation of the DDSP Decoder<a href="#r2">[2]</a>), and the original recordings extracted from the URMP<a href="#r3">[3]</a> dataset.

 <table>
   <tr>